French minister acknowledges need for preparatory races before Tour – VeloNews.com

 Reports have suggested that French race the Critérium du Dauphiné may take place mid-August, just a few weeks before the Tour is due to start.
 With the current ban on mass gatherings in France in place through September, the week-long event would have to be held in a stripped back format without fans, and reportedly may be shortened.

-Maracineanu’s acknowledgment of the need for races may suggest there is some hope for an August Dauphiné.
+Maracineanu’s acknowledgment of the need for races may suggest there is some hope for an August-start for the Dauphiné.
 However, the road to the Tour would not be straightforward, with restrictions in France likely to remain responsive to coronavirus conditions as the nation leaves lockdown.

 “For the Tour de France to take place, there must be a certain number of conditions, that there can be preparatory tests and that they can ride in a peloton.
 For now, this is not the case,” Maracineanu said.
 “Today, there are all these uncertainties to be lifted and which are due to the progression of the pandemic in society.”

-The first stage of the easing of French restrictions would require riders to remain distant from one another, putting a stopper on the prospect of races on the near horizon.
+The first phase of the easing of French restrictions requires riders to remain distant from one another, putting a stopper on the prospect of races on the near horizon.
 “The distance imposed on the rest of society is also imposed on riders,” Maracineanu said.

 Thomas Voeckler, French cycling hero and current manager of the national team, questioned the level at which riders would be able to compete at the 3,500km Tour without prior racing.

-“I couldn’t have done a Tour de France with just training,” Voeckler told L’Equipe du Soir, while recognizing that the sophistication of training since his heyday ten years ago has advanced significantly.
-“What it is especially necessary to see, it is that the runners today are not runners of my generation, with the old one.
+“I couldn’t have done a Tour de France with just training,” Voeckler told L’Équipe du Soir, while recognizing that the sophistication of training since his heyday ten years ago has advanced significantly.
+“What it is especially necessary to see, it is that the riders today are not riders of my generation, with the old one.
 They have training plans,” he acknowledged.

 Several voices in the peloton have already suggested that the Tour could be one of surprises and wacky racing, and whether there are races beforehand or not, all riders and teams will be in the same situation when they line up in Nice.